eclipxe13/sepomexphp/README.md

 Sepomex distribute its database of postal codes with a very restrictive clause on its first line:

-> *El Catálogo Nacional de Códigos Postales, es elaborado por Correos de México y se proporciona en forma gratuita para uso particular, no estando permitida su comercialización, total o parcial, ni su distribución a terceros bajo ningún concepto.*
+> *El Catálogo Nacional de Códigos Postales, es elaborado por Correos de México y se proporciona en forma gratuita para uso particular,
+> no estando permitida su comercialización, total o parcial, ni su distribución a terceros bajo ningún concepto.*

 That means:

-* The data is ditributed only for personal use
+* The data is distributed only for personal use.
-* Cannot redistribute the information (total or partial) to anyone (insert a big WTF! here)
+* Cannot redistribute the information (total or partial) to anyone (insert a big WTF! here).
-* Cannot create any profit of the information
+* Cannot create any profit of the information.

 Anyhow, the data source has been released in
 <https://datos.gob.mx/busca/dataset/catalogo-nacional-de-codigos-postales/resource/2c5c36de-ffed-4dc6-9beb-66369db3a622>